Bank of Western Oklahoma

 Elk City, Oklahoma · FDIC Cert #4087

-Bank of Western Oklahoma is an FDIC-insured bank (Certificate #4087) with $385M in total assets and $348M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Bank of Western Oklahoma, an FDIC-insured bank (Certificate #4087) with $385M in total assets and $348M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Elk City, Oklahoma, the bank maintains a Tier 1 capital ratio of 10.91% (Well-Capitalized) and a nonperforming loan ratio of 2.43%.
-BankHealthData assigns a composite Health Grade of C (59/100).
+BankHealthData assigns a composite Health Grade of C (59/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Bank of Western Oklahoma (FDIC cert 4087) is a community bank — $385M in total assets, $348M in deposits, serving the Elk City, Oklahoma area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.